How to choose your brand colour palette based on your birth chart

 Beautiful?
 Yes.
 Smart?
 Totally.

-But every time I tried to design with it, something felt… off.
+But every time I tried to design with it, something felt wrong.

 It was the blue.
 Not my go-to colour.
 Not my most flattering shade.
 The palette made logical sense for the name.
-But it didn’t feel like me.
+But it didn’t represent me, my aesthetic, or the depth of my work.

-• Felt insecure about a bunch of my brand photos
+• Feel insecure about a bunch of my brand photos

-• Wasted time obsessing over how to make it work
+• Waste time obsessing over how to make it work

-• Ghosted my marketing and likely stunted the growth of my business in the process
+• Ghost my marketing and stunt the growth of my business

 It wasn’t until I planned my wedding that I finally figured it out.